 What does this mean for a baby?

-Preterm birth is when a baby is born between 20 and 37 weeks.
 Many premature babies do well, but some have health problems and need to stay in the hospital longer than babies born full term.
 Thanks to advances in medical care given in specialized Neonatal Intensive Care Units, even very premature babies are more likely to survive today than in the past.

-What causes preterm labour?
+What can causes preterm labour?

 Preterm labour can happen to anyone, even if they are healthy and have “done all the right things”.